Ficus amplissima: Inflorescence

 Ficus amplissima displays a syconium type of inflorescence (arrangement of the flowers on a plant) borne by all figs (genus Ficus), formed by an enlarged, fleshy, hollow receptacle with multiple ovaries on the inside surface.
 It is a monoecious species, meaning that separate staminate and carpellate flowers are always found on the same plant.
 Flowers are unisexual and arise with in the inner wall of syconia, are axillary (arising from the axil of an inflorescence) subsessile (not attached completely with a stalk) and have depressed globe-like shape (spherical with a flattened top and bottom).
 They are crowned towards the end of branchlets surrounded by basal bracts in a group of three.

-The flowering and fruiting cycle of F. amplissima occurs between September to December.
+The flowering and fruiting cycle of F. amplissima occurs between September and December.
 Leaves fall in early January and continue until mid-February.
 Flowering occurs from late November through the middle of January.
 Fruiting begins in early December, a few weeks after flowering begins, and continues until middle to late February.